shvchk/padavan-builder/README.md

 > [!WARNING]
 > I recommend inspecting the [build.sh](build.sh) script before running it.
 It's a good practice before running any code on your machine, especially remote code.

-The script will do the following (manual steps in bold, everything else is automated):
+The script will do the following:

-- Create a [Podman](https://podman.io) container template (image) with all necessary dependencies
+- Run a [Podman](https://podman.io) container with all necessary dependencies

-- Get Padavan sources
+- Download Padavan firmware sources and prebuilt toolchain

-- Build the toolchain

 - **Ask you to select your router model**